blancamiller/exo-endo/README.md

 # Discovering and Removing Exogenous State Variables and Rewards for Reinforcement Learning

 __Goal:__ discover/learn the exogenous state variables from data.
-This discovery is accomplished by
+This discovery is accomplished by:

 __(1)__ Learning 3 functions, F_exo, F_end, and G, that are parametrized by w_x, w_e, w_G s.t.

 ```
 	x = F_exo(s; w_x)

 	e = F_end(s; w_e)

 	s = G(F_exo(s), F_end(s); w_G)
 ```
-where s recovers the exogenous and endogenous state parts
+where s recovers the exogenous and endogenous state parts, and

-and

 __(2)__ Capturing as much exogenous state as possible s.t. the following constraints: